Reel SF

 Then … The camera cuts to the other woman casually brushing her hair, apparently in front of 1251 Stockton; back then that store was Kenson’s Trading Co.
 Gourmet Food.
 The movie’s storyline doesn’t make clear whether the attractive young lady is a political bedfellow of Chan or just a bedfellow.
 Or both.
 The uncredited part was played by Nancy Wong, the still photographer for the movie (some of her stills appear in this blog).
 CitySleuth has recently been in touch with her; she told him she still has the stylish Jeanne Marc jacket that she wore in this scene.

 … and Now?
 1251 Stockton currently houses the Fu Yuan Food Market.
 The film’s clues intimate that this is the Other Woman location and indeed, the number and location of the overhead lights match the movie shot.
-On the other hand the sign above that appears to be aisle numbers (11 A and B) suggests thia was filmed at a larger place than this small store.
+On the other hand the sign inside the store, above, appears to be aisle numbers 11 A and B suggesting that this was filmed at a place larger than this small store…

-Nancy Wong recalls that the scene was actually filmed a block further south at the much lager Tian Tian Market at 1117 Stockton.
+… and, consistent with this, Nancy Wong recalls that the scene was actually filmed a block further south at the much larger Tian Tian Market at 1117 Stockton.
 Below is a contemporaneous (1976) photo of that store, at that time called the Lun Wah Market, as it would have looked when the movie was made.
 Nancy’s recollection is that she was standing in front of the entrance on the left below the awning.

 … and Now, this is how that doorway looks today at Tian Tian Market (it has been remodeled and widened since the above photo was taken).